 It’s a predictable scenario.
-There are a lot of recurring names out there, all telling you that they’re the best for your business, and they’ll generate a bajillion leads, and therefore plenty of conversions.
+There are a lot of recurring names out there in the email marketing tool market, all telling you that they’re the best for your business and email support needs, and they’ll generate a bajillion leads, and therefore plenty of conversions.

 If you’re new to email marketing, you might be overwhelmed with recurring jargon, the different tiers and the rest of it.
-We’re going to look at just two of the big names to see if they’ll realistically help your business.
+We’re going to look at just two of the big names to see if they’ll realistically help your business with email automation.